KeaCluster/blockdemy-blockchain-notes/blockchain.md

 - **Price Levels**: Each order is placed at a specific price level.
 The difference is called a _spread_.
 - **Quantity**: The amount of cryptocurrency that buyers want to buy and sellers want to sell.

-> So basically when someone wants to sell they place a bid.
+> So basically when someone wants to sell, they place a bid.
-> When someone wants to buy they place a bid.
+> When someone wants to buy, they place a bid.
 > If (when) they match, the trade is fulfilled.
 > If they don't, the trade won't happen until the market levels to **both seller and buyer**.
 > All of this goes in the order books.